fmtlib/fmt/doc/syntax.md

 value from an integer argument at runtime.
 Nested fields accept only an *arg_id*; they cannot themselves contain a *format_spec*.

-## Standard Format Specification
+## Format Specification

-The grammar below describes the *format_spec* shared by the standard built-in types — integers, floating-point values, characters, strings, booleans, and pointers — as well as by any user-defined type whose `formatter` reuses fmt's parser.
+The grammar below describes the *format_spec* shared by the built-in types — integers, floating-point values, characters, strings, booleans, and pointers — as well as by any user-defined type whose `formatter` reuses fmt's parser.